sudha1214/interview-assessment/README.md

 Place any HTML, JavaScript, and CSS files you create in *{TOMCAT_INSTALL_LOCATION}/webapps/ROOT* to test the front-end you build with the REST API.
 You can add/modify web files in the ROOT directory while Tomcat is running; just refresh the browser to see your changes.

-## Submitting Your Project

-Please submit your project to [Dan Staringer](<dstaringer@zscaler.com>) and [Braeden Partridge](<bpartridge@zscaler.com>) as a single ZIP file.

-There's no need to re-submit the already provided files.
-Just zip up and send the files/folders you added to the ROOT parent folder.